-At December 31, 2022 and 2021, CAGI had advanced notes receivable to FSA with the following long-term obligations:
+At December 31, 2023 and 2022, CAGI had advanced notes receivable to FSA with the following long-term obligations:

 - HOME Investment Partnership Program Grant in the amount of \$700,000.
 The grant is to be repaid to CAGI on the earlier of December 31, 2033 or on the date of sale of the multifamily apartment complex.
 This note bears interest at the rate of 4.9% per annum.
-The note is secured by a third mortgage on the multifamily apartment complex. - CDBG Grant in the amount of \$25,000.
+The note is secured by a third mortgage on the multifamily apartment complex.
+In April of 2024, FSA was sold to an unrelated party and this note was repaid with proceeds from the sale of the Project. - CDBG Grant in the amount of \$25,000.
 This note is to be repaid to CAGI on December 31, 2032.
 The note bears interest at the rate of 5.69% per annum.
 The note is secured by a fourth mortgage on the multifamily apartment complex.
+This note was repaid with proceeds from the sale of the Project in 2024.

-DECEMBER 31, 2022 WITH SUMMARIZED COMPARATIVE FINANCIAL INFORMATION AS OF AND FOR THE YEAR ENDED DECEMBER 31, 2021
+DECEMBER 31, 2023 WITH SUMMARIZED COMPARATIVE FINANCIAL INFORMATION AS OF AND FOR THE YEAR ENDED DECEMBER 31, 2022